capstanlqc/omegat-guides/docs/_includes/omt-inst.md

-# Installation and setup
+# Installation and customization

-To install and customize OmegaT on a computer running Windows, please follow these steps:
+To install and customize OmegaT on a computer running Windows, please follow the OmegaT installation and customization guide below:

 <div style="width: 100%">